 March 14th, 2015 By: Ash

-In today’s podcast we speak to Kate Erickson who’s worked with the John Lee Dumas in growing entrepreneur on fire into one of the most successful podcasts.
-Kate’s story begins in corporate America where she worked in human resources having decided fairly early in her career that the corporate ladder wasn’t for her.
-She chose to blaze her own trail as an entrepreneur since she have joined Entrepreneur On Fire she pioneered the Entrepreneur On Fire Blog and I’ve also done some guest blogging on behalf of Entrepreneur On Fire.
+Kate Erickson already worked with the John Lee Dumas in growing entrepreneur on fire into one of the most successful podcasts.
+Kate’s story begins in corporate America where she worked in human resources having decided fairly, early in her career that the corporate ladder wasn’t for her.
+She chose to blaze her trail as an entrepreneur since she has joined Entrepreneur On Fire she pioneered the Entrepreneur On Fire Blog, and I’ve also done some guest blogging on behalf of Entrepreneur On Fire.

-She have also bee heavily involved in Pocaster Paradise of which am a proud member which probably is the best resource online when it comes to learning podcasting.
+She has also bee heavily involved in Podcaster Paradise of which am a proud member which probably is the best resource online when it comes to learning how to podcast.

-She is also the brains behind the explosive growth of Entrepreneur On Fire and she is constantly working with her partner John Lee Dumas to develop and refine the growth strategy she have been instrumental in growing the business well beyond the six figure monthly income and made $433,000 in February 2015 which is pretty awesome.
+She is also the brains behind the explosive growth of Entrepreneur On Fire, and she is continuously working with her partner John Lee Dumas to develop and refine the growth strategy she has been instrumental in growing the business well beyond the six-figure monthly income and made $433,000 in February 2015 which is pretty awesome.